Special Topics

 Instructor: Chunming Qiao

-Description: Quantum Computing is expected to be the next wave beyond Al/ML that will lead to unprecedented advancement in science and engineering.
-There are several main challenges to overcome before quantum computing can be practically useful.
-These include the small number of qubits (up to a few thousand) available in a quantum processing unit (QPU) and their low fidelity.
-A promising way to address the challenges is to network several small QPUs together using a quantum data network (QDN) and employ quantum error correction (QEC).
-This course will first introduce basic quantum computing, communication and networking concepts, and then delve into research issues in distributed quantum computing (DQC), including but not limited to those related to QDNs and QEC.
-Given that DQC is an emerging topic, the students are expected to possess a strong interest in research, and the ability to read and present research papers.
+Description: This course will first introduce basic quantum computing, communication, sensing and networking concepts, and then delve into research issues in distributed quantum computing (DQC), including but not limited to those related to distributed quantum sensing (DQS) and Quantum Error Correction (QEC).
+Given that these are all emerging research topics, the students are expected to possess a strong interest in research, and the ability to read and present research papers.
 Although no prior knowledge of quantum physics or quantum mechanics is needed, the students should have a background in linear algebra, algorithms, and networks.
 The students may be asked to take CSE439/539 (Quantum Computation), CSE489/589 (Modern Networking Concepts), or similar courses concurrently.
 Knowledge in distributed systems, datacenters, optimization, and algorithms would be a plus.

 Instruction Mode: In person